Certificate in Emergency Nursing

 Clinical Placement Emergency Nursing: This module will provide the student with exposure to clinical placement in emergency nursing so that s/he continues to develop confidence and competence in the practice of nursing.

-Students are required to attend for face to face classes, from 9 am to 5 pm, on the following days the remainder of the programme is delivered online.
+Students are required to attend for face to face classes, from 9 am to 5 pm, with the remainder of the programme is delivered online.

 You MUST be: